by Regin Reyno

 7. Khao Niaow Ma Muang

-One of the best desserts in the planet.
-Sweet ripe mango, sticky rice, and coconut milk-at first it sounded weird, but when I tasted it, it definitely is a winner.
+One of the best desserts on the planet: sweet ripe mango, sticky rice, and coconut milk-at first it sounded weird, but when I tasted it, it definitely is a winner.
 Dessert, anyone?

 8. Pad Pak Ruam Jae